stephencweiss/js-data-structures-and-algorithms/README.md

 # Javascript Data Structures

-This repo is meant as an exploration of common data structures.
+This repository is meant as an exploration of common data structures.

 It uses Javascript to implement the common methods associated with the data structures.